 I suffer from a psychiatric illness, and I didn't dare put this on my webpage until I got a permanent position.

-We're releasing v.
-2.1.1 of ManyNames, a dataset with multiple names per image for 25K naturalistic images!
+We're releasing version 2.2 of ManyNames, a dataset with multiple names per image for 25K naturalistic images!
 Play with it here.

-Thinking of applying for an ERC grant, or a post-doctoral fellowship in Spain or Europe?
+Thinking of applying for an ERC grant, or a post-doctoral fellowship in Europe?
 Here you will find successful applications in case that helps.

 sample publications